* This is the Consumer Version. *

 Deep Vein Thrombosis (DVT)

-Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins.
+Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins, usually in the legs.

 Blood clots may form in veins if the vein is injured, a disorder causes the blood to clot, or something slows the return of blood to the heart.

 Blood clots may cause the leg or arm to swell.

 A blood clot can break loose and travel to the lungs, which is called a pulmonary embolism.

 Doppler ultrasonography and blood tests are used to detect deep vein thrombosis.